chiihuang/crazy-fruit-market/docs/assign-6.1.md

 Many issues are not addressed yet, and some of them might need a huge change on the current design.
 To afford these huge changes, as a independant game developer, I have to not only speed up the development process, but also try not to make wrong decisions as possible as I could.

 ### Course
-What parts of the course were the most helpful?
+> What parts of the course were the most helpful?
 Why?
 Did you find certain course materials to be especially useful?
 If so, tell us about it.

+- Design-based research (DBR)
+After I put my game into the real tests, I totally agree with this design concept.
+During a game design, a feedback from the real world is often unexpected but essential.

+- The New Art of Gaming (Presented at Sandbox Summit, 2012) by Prof. Eric Zimmerman This talk inspired me a lot.
+The most impressive concept is that he pointed out game is a kind of media form, like movie, art and music.
+We could, but not limited to, put it into instructional uses as any other kinds of media.
+Game can be a powerful tool to embed a fact, a concept, an experiece to transmit to people.

 ### Peer feedback
 > What about peer feedback?
 How did your experiences in the 11.127x learning community help shape your project?

+Peer feedback provides many chances for us to share insights to each other.

 ### Playtest
 > Do you have additional insights from your playtesting sessions?